Dealing with a Low Breastmilk Supply

 Depending on your baby’s personality, they may need to be soothed, they may need sleep, or perhaps they’re overstimulated.5 With time you’ll learn what works best for your little one.

 If your baby does settle down once you offer the breast, it’s ok to feed them.
 This is not necessarily a sign that they are not getting enough milk.
 The breast offers comfort and security to your baby in addition to nutrition.

 Read more: How Can I Manage My Baby’s Colic?

 Baby takes a bottle when offered

 Milk comes out very easily from a bottle as compared to the work your little one must do at the breast.
-Because of this, babies may very well take the bottle and drink even if they are not truly hungry.3, This gives many parents a false sense of insecurity: they assume that if baby drank what’s in the bottle, then they did not get enough breastmilk.
-But this is often not the case.3,
+Because of this, babies may very well take the bottle and drink even if they are not truly hungry.

 What to do: If you feel your little one is still hungry, continue to offer the breast; alternate breasts when baby seems to slow down on one side.
 While it’s important to supplement your baby with extra breastmilk or formula should your supply be low, be sure that you offer both breasts before a bottle.